the-maldridge/locksmith/APIDESIGN.md

 This endpoint will return a JSON structure containing information about a particular network.
-Since this allows you to tie key identities to IPs, which would allow you to observe traffic flows, you must posses a token with the `root` capability for the given network.
+Since this allows you to tie key identities to IPs, which would allow you to observe traffic flows, you must posses a token with the `sudo` capability for the given network.

 Such a request and response looks like this: